Kryxan/unshackle-ui/README.md

 # my updates
 there are still significant issues with this UI, however I upgraded it from the official repository and added functionality. the backend still needs updates.
 I had to make some changes to the backend, but due to unforeseen consequences I abandoned those and am not including them. the original UI required websockets, but as that's not implemented in the backend, alternative methods were used. due to the omitted changes I made to the backend, I cannot guarantee this works.

+**New in this fork:**
+- Interactive terminal page with WebSocket connection (requires `/api/terminal` endpoint in unshackle serve)
+- Runtime API configuration without rebuilding
+- Theme-aware terminal colors with GRC support

 # Unshackle UI